(Beta) Integrate with Telemetry Data Collectors

 Attach Assets to a Stream by calling (Beta) PUT /fabric/v4/streams/{streamId}/{asset}/{assetId}

 Note: To attach assets (Port, Connections, etc) onto a stream, the user needs to have at least the Viewer Role on that asset.
 To attach projects to a stream for lifecycle provisioning events, the user needs to have the Project Admin role.
 To attach organizations to a stream for role assignment, user login, and resource management events, the user needs to have the Org Admin role.
+To attach organizations to a stream for role assignment, the user needs to have the Org Admin role.
 Refer to the IAM documentation to get roles assigned to a user.

 Sample Curl Request